ICTMCG/Phantomhunter/README.md

 # PhantomHunter: AI-Generated Text Detection with Multi-Task MoE Framework

-Official implementation of "PhantomHunter: A Multi-Task Framework with Mixture of Experts for Generalized Generated Text Detection" (SIGIR 2026).
+Official implementation of "PhantomHunter: A Multi-Task Framework with Mixture of Experts for Generalized Generated Text Detection".

 ## Overview